Lavender farms in Virginia offer a beautiful and fragrant summertime experience.

 Check the store for their lavender syrup which you can use to make martinis!

-This is a great place to spend 1-2 hours and has a nice trail.
+This is a great place a one to two-hour visit and has a nice trail.

 #11 High Country Lavender Farm & Shop